KevKeyingLi/KevKeyingLi.github.io/drafts/Parallel and Concurrent Programming with Java/2020-12-16 Parallel and Concurrent Programming with Java.md

 * need extra effort for coordination

 ### Parallel computing architectures

-One of the most widely used systems for classifying multiprocessor architectures is Flynn's taxonomy,
+One of the most widely used systems for classifying multiprocessor architectures is Flynn's taxonomy

 #### Flynn's taxonomy
 <!-- ![Flynn's taxonomy](./images/Flynn.png) -->